woodpecker-ci/woodpecker/docs/blog/2023-12-15-podman-sigstore/index.md

 This example shows how to build a container image with podman while verifying the base image and signing the resulting image.

-The image being pulled uses a keyless signature while the image being built will be signed by a pre-generated private key.
+The image being pulled uses a keyless signature, while the image being built will be signed by a pre-generated private key.

 ## Prerequisites